-In 2009, Aubrie returned to the US after traveling in several countries in Asia and teaching English for several months in Thailand.
-She knew that didn’t want to return to the film production career she left and wanted to lead some kind of venture that would enable continued traveling.
-A mentor introduced her to the world of social entrepreneurship and the idea that enterprise solve some of our toughest social or environmental problems.
-The deeper Aubrie researched the power of social entrepreneurship, the more enamored she became with it’s potential.
-She wanted everyone to know the stories and potential of these ‘changemakers.’
+Just prior to launching, our cofounder, Aubrie Canfield, returned to the US after a quarter-life crisis spent traveling throughout Asia.
+She knew that she didn’t want to return to the film production career she left behind and wanted to lead some kind of venture that would enable continued meaningful travel.
+A mentor introduced her to the world of social entrepreneurship and the idea that enterprise can solve some of our toughest social and environmental problems.
+The deeper she researched the power of social entrepreneurship, the more enamored she became with its potential.
+Aubrie wanted everyone to know the stories of these ‘changemakers.’

-Drawing on her experiences from University, film production and world travel, an idea emerged to facilitate collaborations with emerging filmmakers and existing changemakers in order to tell their stories.
-Very quickly, she developed the concept of a Documentary Outreach program; a month-long intensive workshop where University students and recent graduates would learn to produce short documentary films that featured the work of changemakers around the world.
+Drawing on her life experiences thus far, an idea emerged.
+What if we facilitated collaborations between emerging filmmakers and global changemakers in order to tell the stories.
+Very quickly, we developed the concept of a Documentary Outreach program; a month-long intensive workshop where student-storytellers would learn to produce short documentary films that feature the work of changemakers around the world.

-The Documentary Outreach study abroad program has been the primary focus of Actuality Media for the past ten years.
-The initial purpose was to tell stories about changemakers, but through an agile-like iterative process that was continually applied to our work, the true value of the programs was revealed.
+The Documentary Outreach study abroad program was the primary focus of Actuality Media for the first decade.
+The initial purpose was to tell stories about changemakers, but in time and with ample reflection, the true value of the programs was revealed.

-The documentary production process happens to be an immersive experience, when done ethically and equitably.
-The work requires intense listening and reflecting, understanding details and the big picture, noticing patterns and creating connections.
-Going through this process was life changing for the students that traveled with us.
-The documentary was just the exercise, the learning came from the process.
-Travel becomes transformative when your every-day distractions fall away and you can be actually present.
-Only then can you connect, process, reflect and evolve.
+The documentary production process happens to be a truly immersive experience, when done ethically and equitably.
+The work requires deep listening and being present, understanding details and the big picture, noticing patterns and creating connections.
+Going through this process alongside people who live differently was life changing for the students that traveled with us.
+Turns out, the documentary was just the exercise, the real learning came from participating in the process.